Pass blockade rumble

 Doggone long-range Hunter fire!

 If your save allows it, a rocket can be used to blast the blockade instead of using a Banshee bolt.
-Just fly directly to your defence position and shoot a rocket across to the blockade before the dropship comes down and blocks the shot.
-As long as you got your battle start checkpoint promptly enough, you should have time for this.
+Just fly directly to your defence position and shoot a rocket across to the blockade before the dropship comes down and gets in the way.
+As long as you got your battle start checkpoint promptly, you should have time for this.

 Nice shooting Marine!